15 Email Campaign Examples to Create High-Converting Campaigns

 The thing is, no one format works for all audiences.
 That’s why testing and experimenting become so important.
 However, starting with a firm knowledge of best practices can help you succeed faster.

-What is the definition of an email campaign?
+What Is the Definition of an Email Campaign?

-I created this one via Hello Bar in fewer than 20 seconds.
+We created this one via Hello Bar in fewer than 20 seconds.

 As you collect email addresses, you funnel them into your email management system, which allows you to send targeted emails to your audience.
 Your emails can inform, inspire, entertain, or provide other types of value.

 Keep going with your welcome emails until you culminate with one that has a call to action to buy a product.
-You might offer a discount, a code for free shipping, or some other incentive.
+You might offer a discount, a code for free shipping, or other incentive.

 What is an E-shot?